-David Stewart was appointed a non-executive director of Caledonia in 2015 and Chairman in July 2017 and is Chairman of the Nomination Committee and a member of the Remuneration Committee.
+David Stewart was appointed a non-executive director of Caledonia in 2015 and Chairman in 2017 and is Chairman of the Nomination Committee and a member of the Remuneration Committee.
 Having begun his career at Swire Pacific in 1981, he joined James Capel in 1986 and then Fidelity Investments in 1995, where he was Head of Emerging Markets and subsequently European President.
 From 2005 to 2013, he was Chief Executive Officer of Odey Asset Management before assuming a non-executive role until 2014.
 He is currently a director and co-founder of IMM Associates and Chairman of Hermes Fund Managers.

-Mr Stewart brings to the Board extensive experience of international business and asset management, both in the UK and in Asia and emerging markets.
+Mr Stewart brings to the Board extensive experience of international business and asset management, in the UK, Asia and emerging markets, which enables him to provide effective leadership of Caledonia's Board and valuable insight and advice in relation to the Company's global portfolio.

-• Mr W P Wyatt, Chief Executive (resolution 5)
+Mr W P Wyatt, Chief Executive (resolution 5)

 Will Wyatt joined the Caledonia group in 1997 from Close Brothers Corporate Finance, working first at Sterling Industries before transferring to Caledonia's head office in 1999 as an investment executive.
 He was appointed a director in 2005 and Chief Executive in 2010 and is also a member of the Nomination Committee.
-He has held board positions at numerous Caledonia investee companies and is currently a non-executive director of Cobehold.
+He has held board positions at numerous Caledonia investee companies and is currently a non-executive director of

+Cobehold.
 He is also a non-executive director of Real Estate Investors, a trustee of the Rank Foundation and Chairman of Newmarket Racecourses.

-Mr Wyatt brings to the Board corporate finance and investment expertise, broad senior management experience and team leadership skills.
+Mr Wyatt brings to the Board corporate finance and investment expertise and broad senior management experience, which enable him to provide effective leadership of the management team in executing the Board's strategy.